Waigandshain

 Waigandshain is an Ortsgemeinde – a community belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.

 Geography

-The community lies in the Westerwald between Siegen and Limburg. the Breitbach Reservoir lies within the municipal area.
+The community lies in the Westerwald between Siegen and Limburg.
+The Breitbach Reservoir lies within the municipal area.
 Waigandshain belongs to the Verbandsgemeinde of Rennerod, a kind of collective municipality.
 Its seat is in the like-named town.

 History

 In 1346, Waigandshain had its first documentary mention as Wiganshen.

 Politics

 The municipal council is made up of 6 council members who were elected in a majority vote in a municipal election on 13 June 2004.

 Economy and infrastructure

 Transport

-Right near the community, Bundesstraßen 54 linking Limburg an der Lahn with Siegen, and 414 leading from Hohenroth to Hachenburg cross each other.
+Near the community, Bundesstraßen 54 linking Limburg an der Lahn with Siegen, and 414 leading from Hohenroth to Hachenburg cross each other.
 The nearest Autobahn interchange is Haiger/Burbach on the A 45 (Dortmund–Aschaffenburg), some 16 km away.
-The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.
+The nearest Intercity Express stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.